dkfans/keeperfx/trunk/keeperfx/docs/keeperfx_readme.txt

   Fixed green volume box height in clueo (low walls) mode Rewritten gold stealing code
   Remade some creature spells code
+  Remade some of imps AI code
+  Remade and fixed some of Ariadne pathfinding system Campaign list is now sorted
+  Imp tasks selection rewritten
+  Creature sprite indexes are now in .CFG files Campaigns can now have their own creature config files

 Version: 0.36
   Rewritten some of room sound playing